axibase/atsd/api/data/series/insert.md

 #### Value Object

-* The value object contains a numeric or text value and the observed time.
+* The value object must contain the sample time and a numeric or text value.
-* The object can contain sample time in Unix milliseconds (`t` field) or ISO format (`d` field).
+* The sample time can be specified in Unix time (`t` field, milliseconds) or ISO format (`d` field, text).
-* Minimum time able to be stored in the database is **1970-01-01T00:00:00.000Z**, or `0` milliseconds from Unix time.
+* Minimum sample time supported by the database is **1970-01-01T00:00:00.000Z**, or `0` milliseconds in Unix time.
-* Maximum date able to be stored by the database is **2106-02-07T06:59:59.999Z**, or `4294969199999` milliseconds from Unix time.
+* Maximum sample date supported by the database is **2106-02-07T06:59:59.999Z**, or `4294969199999` milliseconds in Unix time.

 |**Name**|**Type**|**Description**|
 |:---|:---|:---|